AndresFMoya/JS-to_do_list/README.md

 </p>
 <br>

-This project consist of making a tic-tac-toe game that can be played on the browser.
+This project consist of using Webpack, JavaScript modules and OOP to build a todo list app.

 ## Technologies used